 About California Agriculture

 California Agriculture is a quarterly, peer-reviewed journal reporting research and reviews, published by the University of California Agriculture and Natural Resources (ANR).
 The first issue appeared in 1946, making California Agriculture one of the oldest, continuously published, land-grant university research journals in the country.
-There are about 17,000 print subscribers, and the electronic journal logs about 5 million page views annually.
+There are about 17,000 print subscribers.
+The electronic journal logs about 6 million page views a year.

 California Agriculture publishes refereed original research in a form accessible to a well-educated audience.
 In the last readership survey, 33% worked in agriculture, 31% were university faculty or research scientists, and 19% worked in government agencies or were elected office holders.

-In July 2011, the electronic journal became the version of record; it includes printed and electronic-only articles.
+In July 2011, the electronic journal became the version of record, and includes electronic-only articles.
 When citing or indexing articles, use the electronic publication date.

-The journal is indexed by AGRICOLA, Current Contents (Thomson ISI's Agriculture, Biology and Environmental Sciences and the SCIE databases), Commonwealth Agricultural Bureau (CAB), EBSCO (Academic Search Complete), Gale (Academic OneFile), Proquest and others, including open-access databases.
+The journal is indexed by AGRICOLA, Current Contents (Thomson ISI's Agriculture, Biology and Environmental Sciences database, and the SCIE database), Commonwealth Agricultural Bureau (CAB) databases, EBSCO (Academic Search Complete), Gale (Academic OneFile), Google Scholar, Proquest and others, including open-access databases.
 It has high visibility on Google and Google Scholar searches.
 All peer-reviewed articles are posted to the ANR and California Digital Library eScholarship repositories.

-Authors are primarily but not exclusively from ANR; in 2010 and 2011, 23% were based at other UC campuses, or other universities and research institutions.
-In 2010 and 2011, 33% and 40% (respectively) of reviewers came from universities, research institutions or agencies outside ANR.
+Authors are primarily but not exclusively from ANR; in 2008 and 2009, 15% and 13% (respectively) were based at other UC campuses, or other universities and research institutions.
+In 2008 and 2009, 14% and 50% (respectively) of reviewers came from universities, research institutions or agencies outside ANR.

-The rejection rate has averaged 34% in the last 3 years.
-In addition, associate editors and staff may send back manuscripts for revision prior to peer review.
+The rejection rate has ranged between 20% and 25% in the last 3 years.
+In addition, associate editors and staff sent back 24% of manuscripts for revision prior to peer review.

 All manuscripts submitted for publication in California Agriculture undergo double-blind, anonymous peer review.
 Each submission is forwarded to the appropriate associate editor for evaluation, who then nominates three qualified reviewers.
 If the first two reviews are affirmative, the article is accepted.
 If one is negative, the manuscript is sent to the third reviewer.
 The associate editor makes the final decision, in consultation with the managing and executive editors.